-Regulatory regimes are highly complex.
-As such, a direct comparison of certain parameters such as capital costs can be misleading and should only be done by taking into account the context of the entire regulatory system.
+Tariff regulation schemes are highly complex.
+As such, a direct comparison of certain parameters such as capital costs is difficult and should only be done by taking into account the context of the entire regulatory system.

 2 Major regulatory aspects